 Prospective candidates are advised to read the information provided below, as well the AAVSO By-laws before applying.
-Individuals interested in serving on the Board should self-nominate by filling out the nomination questionnaire by July 15th at 11:59 p.m.
+Individuals interested in serving on the Board should self-nominate by downloading a copy of the self nomination form, filling it out, and returning it by email to the Nomination Committee Chair by July 15th at 11:59 p.m.
+ET (July 16th at 3:59 a.m.
+UT).
 Incomplete nomination forms will not be considered.

 If you are selected as a candidate, you will need to supply a photo and candidate statement before August 15.

 The candidates will be publicly announced in late August, and voting will begin shortly thereafter.
 Results will be announced at our Fall Meeting.

 Joyce Guzik, Gordon Myers, and Mike Soukup

 As with most boards, the skills required of a good board member are more in tune with managing the organization than with participating in the organization.
 The AAVSO is interested in attracting candidates with skills in management, grant proposal writing, law, fundraising, and finance (investment).
 Prospective candidates must commit the time and energy it takes to be a productive board member, typically 5 to 15 hours per month.
 The Board meets as follows: